ksstrat/milestone-project-1/README.md

 #### *About Us Section:*
 ##### *Why Paddle With Us*

+* After a brief introduction to the WaterWayFriends community, the added value of kayaking for the user is highlighted.
 * This section highlights the benefits of community kayaking.
 * It explains to the user why kayaking is good for body and soul.
 * The benefits should help the user to recognize the added value of kayaking in the community.